 - If you struggle to motivate yourself to exercise

 - If you are trying to change some aspect of your lifestyle such as diet, but have no idea where to start and how to do it

 - If you are great at getting started with exercise, but you soon peter out and lose enthusiasm

 - If you have been recovering from an operation or illness, and need some help building up healthy habits again

-- If you want to get a whole load of enjoyment out of your exercise
+- If you want to get enjoyment out of your exercise

 - If you want to exercise for deeper reasons than appearance, and gain more personal satisfaction and achievement through it